 Legal investment model

-Our model is responsive to community needs, maximises service delivery within the available resources and promotes our close working relationships with Queensland’s legal assistance sector and the Commonwealth Government.
+Our model is responsive to community needs, maximises service delivery within the available resources and promotes our close working relationships with Queensland’s legal assistance sector and the Australian Government.

 Funding allocations are made in a way that best promote an integrated, efficient and effective service system that is focused on meeting the holistic needs of vulnerable and disadvantaged Queenslanders.